floft/linux-control/README.md

    - What is the battery on my laptop?
    - What is the CPU usage of my laptop?
    - Is Firefox open on my laptop?

+Note: this is more proof-of-concept and won't necessarily work with all system setups.
+For example, the locking/unlocking is for Gnome at the moment and opening app code searches Gnome Tracker database to find .destkop files.

 ## Google Action Project
 Create a new [Google Actions project](https://console.actions.google.com/).